Survey vs Questionnaire: What is a Difference

 For example, a medical office asks a series of questions and the respondent’s answers help the physician gain insight into aspects pertaining to health status, potential risks, lifestyle and environmental habits that generally affect health.

-Overall, a survey will include the compilation of information gathered from various observations and discussions that are categorized for analysis purposes.
+Survey will include the compilation of information gathered from various observations and discussions that are categorized for analysis purposes.
 A questionnaire collects details for a singular purpose.

 Questionnaires are beneficial for compiling information for reasons including building an email list, acquiring details for payment processing, job interviews, etc.